ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

                 .selectKey((key,value) -> value.getSensorData().getName().replaceAll("\\s","").replaceAll("-", ""))
         .to("traffic-per-lane");

     KStream<String, TrafficEvent> streamPerHighwayLaneToProcess =
             streamsBuilder.stream("traffic-per-lane", Consumed.with(Serdes.String(), new TrafficEventSerde()));

     this.createWindowStreamForAverageSpeedPerHighwaySection(streamPerHighwayLaneToProcess);
 ```

 ### Takeaways Kafka Streams and Spring Kafka

-* When you have a Kafka cluster lying around, using Kafka Streams is a no-brainer.
+* When you have a Kafka cluster lying around, using Kafka Streams is a no-brainer
-* Excellent support within Spring.
+* Excellent support within Spring
-* Easy to get started.
+* Easy to get started
-* Using the [Kafka Streams DSL](https://docs.confluent.io/current/streams/developer-guide/dsl-api.html) feels quite natural.
+* Using the [Kafka Streams DSL](https://docs.confluent.io/current/streams/developer-guide/dsl-api.html){:target="_blank" rel="noopener noreferrer"} feels quite natural

 # Apache Storm

 ### Twitter

-It was first created at [Twitter](https://twitter.com/) who open sourced it as an Apache [Project](http://storm.apache.org/).
+It was first created at [Twitter](https://twitter.com/){:target="_blank" rel="noopener noreferrer"} who open sourced it as an Apache [Project](http://storm.apache.org/){:target="_blank" rel="noopener noreferrer"}.
 One of the first streaming frameworks which got widely adopted.

 ### Spouts & Bolts